-If you are mowing a large piece of property week after week with nothing but a push mower at your side, you probably dream of having the best riding lawn mower someday.
+If you are mowing a large piece of property week after week with nothing but a push mower, you probably dream of having the best riding lawn mower someday.
 You can sit back and relax while you sit on top of a reliable machine that does all the hard work for you, giving you a perfectly-cut lawn.

 Troy-Bilt TB2454 Riding Lawn Mower

 This 54-inch riding lawn mower has a staggered side mowing deck and a foot-controlled transmission and can easily transition between forward and reverse.

 We picked the Troy-Bilt TB2454 Riding Lawn Mower because the hydrostatic transmission means that you won’t have to fumble around with the clutch while shifting between different ground speeds.

 If you are looking for a great budget riding lawn mower, this is certainly a great option.
 You won’t find a better one for less.

 The Troy-Bilt TB2454 Riding Lawn Mower was designed for large properties and many acres, all thanks to its 1.36-gallon fuel tank.
 There is also an included deck wash package that makes this mower easy to clean, which will save you time in the long run.